grafana/github-api-commit-action/README.md

       token: ${{ github.token }} # Token you want to authenticate with
       commit-message: "<commit-message>" # Commit message defaults to "Commit performed by grafana/github-api-commit-action"
       stage-all-files: true | false # Whether to additionally stage any changed files in the checkout.
 Defaults to false
+      use-checkout-repo: true | false # Whether to use the repo from the checked out .git directory.
+Defaults to false, meaning it will use the action context repo.
 ```

 Example how to use GitHub app installation token